 From Abracadabra to Zombies | View All

 A type of homeopathy that uses medicines made by diluting and succussing the suspected causes of disease, such as a virus, toxin, or pollutant.
 It is common in isopathy to administer nosodes.
-Johann Joseph Wilhelm Lux (1773-1849) is credited with creating isopathy.
+Johann Joseph Wilhelm Lux (1773-1849), a veterinarian, is credited with creating isopathy in 1833.

 Barrett, Stephen and Kurt Butler (eds.), A Consumers Guide to Alternative Medicine: A Close Look at Homeopathy, Acupuncture, Faith-Healing, and Other Unconventional Treatments; edited by (Buffalo, N.Y. : Prometheus Books, 1992).